 Monique Gignac, PhD, Institute for Work & Health

-Dr. Monique Gignac is a senior scientist and scientific co-director at the Institute for Work & Health.
+Dr. Monique Gignac is the scientific director and a senior scientist at the Institute for Work & Health.
 She is also a professor in the Dalla Lana School of Public Health at the University of Toronto and an affiliate scientist at the Krembil Research Institute, part of the University Health Network.
 From 2008-2014, Gignac was the scientific co-director of the Canadian Arthritis Network, a Network of Centres of Excellence comprising more than 150 arthritis researchers.

 Gignac's research focuses on stress, coping and adaptation related to diverse chronic and episodic conditions.
 In particular, she examines workplace accommodation policies and practices, disclosure of health needs, psychosocial factors related to employment transitions, and employment across the life course.